peh/grails-redis-translations/README.md

 Usage
 ------------------------
-- Install the plugin
+1. Install the plugin

 	compile ":redis-translations:0.0.1"

-- Optional: Configure you default locale and your supported locales in Config.groovy see Config
+2. Optional: Configure you default locale and your supported locales in Config.groovy see Config

-- Start redis-server (if not running)
+3. Start redis-server (if not running)

-- Run the migration script
+4. Run the migration script

 	grails translator-migrate

-- Optional: Run the translator init script to set all messages used in admin frontend
+5. Optional: Run the translator init script to set all messages used in admin frontend

 	grails tranlator-init

-- Start you webapp
+6. Start you webapp

 	grails run-app

-- If the migration ran smoothly, you should not see any difference by now
+7. If the migration ran smoothly, you should not see any difference by now

-- point you browser to http://localhost:8080/translation to reach the backoffice
+8. point you browser to http://localhost:8080/translation to reach the backoffice

--
+9. ???

+10. profit

 Config